 In an endeavour to provide you a more tailored service, we will process your data under the following legitimate interests.

-- We have our own obligations under the law, which it is a legitimate interest of ours to comply with.
-If we believe in good faith that it is necessary, we may therefore share your data in connection with crime detection, tax collection or actual or anticipated litigation.
+We have our own obligations under the law, and it is a legitimate interest of ours to comply with.
+If we believe in good faith that it is necessary, we may therefore share your data in connection with crime detection, tax collection, actual or anticipated litigation.

 PEOPLE WHOSE DATA WE RECEIVE FROM CANDIDATES AND STAFF, SUCH AS REFEREES AND EMERGENCY CONTACTS: